IamJackReed/com/_posts/2026-01-11-scrum-master-business-coach-private-investor.md

 > **Short version:** I’m trying to understand how value is created — inside organisations and in the markets that price them.

 ---
 ## A Systems View of Work and Markets

 If you spend enough time inside organisations, you start to notice a pattern: most problems aren’t caused by a lack of effort or talent.
 They emerge from **misaligned incentives**, unclear strategy, or broken feedback loops between the people doing the work and the people deciding what matters.

 I’ve spent the last decade helping teams close those gaps.
-Some days that means coaching teams on how to self-manage.
+Some days that means coaching teams on self-managing.
 Other days it’s supporting Product Owners on prioritisation and discovery.
 Occasionally it involves partnering with leadership to redesign the structures that shape behaviour in the first place.

 **Value emerges when strategy, product, and execution reinforce each other** — not when they operate independently.

 The same pattern shows up in public markets: businesses that compound over long periods tend to have tight alignment between incentives, strategy, product, and execution.
 Eventually, the market notices.

 ---
 ## How I Work With Organisations

 My work is practical and empirical.
-I use Scrum as a way to expose information and shorten feedback loops — not as a checklist of ceremonies.
+I use Scrum as a way to expose information and shorten feedback loops — not as a checklist of events.

 Broadly speaking, I operate across three overlapping layers: